justcoded/just-responsive-images/readme.md

 ## Register configuration hook

-To set configuration options you should create a new function and register a new filter hook `rwd_image_sizes`:
+To set configuration options you should create a new function and register a new filter hook `rwd_image_sizes` inside your `functions.php` file:

 	add_filter('rwd_image_sizes', 'my_rwd_image_sizes');
 	function my_rwd_image_sizes( $image_sizes ) {